8xFF/atm0s-media-server/README.md

 ## Project Status: Refactoring

-We are actively refactoring entiry media server and network stack with [sans-io-runtime](https://github.com/8xff/sans-io-runtime) for better performance.
-If you are looking for older version, please check in [legacy branch](https://github.com/8xFF/atm0s-media-server/tree/legacy).
+We are actively refactoring entire media server and network stack with [sans-io-runtime](https://github.com/8xff/sans-io-runtime) for better performance.
+If you are looking for an older version, please check out the [legacy branch](https://github.com/8xFF/atm0s-media-server/tree/legacy).

 ## Features